deneb-viz/deneb-viz.github.io/docs/interactivity/tooltips.md

 ![tooltip-datum-full.png](./img/tooltip-datum-full.png "The raw underlying tooltip datum exposes additional properties.")

 This can be useful to understand what additional fields or calculations may be applied to a datum for usage in expressions.
 It can also help to understand if a mark still [has row context](interactivity-overview/#reconciliation-of-data-andor-row-context) and can be reconciled back to Power BI for interactivity purposes.
-If a tooltip's `datum` contains the following properties, then this is a slam-dunk:
+If a tooltip's `datum` contains the `__row__` field, then this is a slam-dunk:

-- `__identity__`
-- `__key__`
-- `identityIndex`
-- `__selected__`

 Please refer to the [interactivity documentation](interactivity-overview/#additional-datum-fields) for a further explanation of what these mean.